mikeybkats/theHeartOftheBuddhasTeaching/The Heart of the Buddha's Teaching.md

 - Looking deeply - try to understand why it was caused
 - Insight - understanding the many causes the bigger picture and solutions

-After calming ourselves, the next stage of
+After calming ourselves, the next purpose of meditation is rest.
+Rest is required for growth and healing.
+Meditation should not feel hard, let the body sink into it.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA5NDcxODI4MiwtMTQzNjczMTMzMiwtMT
+eyJoaXN0b3J5IjpbLTQxODYxNDI1MywtMTQzNjczMTMzMiwtMT
 I4NTQ5NDc1Niw5NDg1MjE4NjIsLTEwMDM1NjIyNjcsLTE5NjM4
 MTMyNzcsLTE1OTg3Mjg4MDksMTY0ODg4NzU2NCw5NjY2NTgzNz
 QsLTMyNTY4MDI5MCw4OTM0MjQ0MjMsLTEwOTk3MDczMTQsLTI5